 He is concerned, and acutely aware of the knowledge gap between members of the medical field who specialize in HIV care and those who study gerontology and the needs of an aging population.

 “Aging providers understand health issues around aging, but they may not fully know or understand the HIV piece,” said Crisostomo.
 “The HIV providers get the HIV piece, but they don’t really know a lot about the issues related to aging.
 So, there are quite a few moving parts.”

-For older HIV individuals, all of the medical problems associated with growing old in the United States — heart disease, diabetes, cognitive issues, cancer, and metabolic problems — are more likely.
+For older HIV individuals, all of the medical problems associated with growing old in the United States — heart disease, diabetes, cognitive issues, cancer, and metabolic problems —

 Mobility issues including frailty and osteoporosis are also more common, particularly for women.

 The presence of HIV plus one or more of these other conditions are called comorbidities.